offthedial/site/src/pages/wl/rules.md

 ### Redo the match if:
 - The team with the DC stops playing and allows the other team to KO.
 - The team with the DC stays inside their spawn barrier.
-- The team with the DC uses the same weapons/gear shown in the results screen.
+- Both teams use the same weapons/gear shown on the results screen.

 ### Do NOT redo the match if:
-- **Any player** on the same team DC's again in the same round.
+- **Any player** on the same team DC's again the same round.
-- The same player DC's again **any other time** in the tournament.
-- The host DC's.
+- The host DCs.
-- The match has passed 2:30 before the DC'ing team has forfeited.
+- The match has passed `2:30` before the DC'ing team has forfeited.
-- The team without a DC has 50 or less objective remaining (excluding penalty).
+- Either team has `50` or less objective remaining (excluding penalty).

-If either 2 DC’s occur in the same lobby or the host DC’s, the team currently not hosting must host a new lobby.
+If either 2 DCs occur in the same lobby or the host DCs, the team currently not hosting must host the new lobby.

 To reduce the chances of a dc happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
 If not, consider switching hosts.

+### Lag

 If there's are complaints about lag from at least 3 people on the same team or 1 person from each team, teams are required to switch hosts to someone on the opposing team.